 How do I apply the ballast to my trackwork?

 The ballast material can be laid in various ways.
 One method is to pour it carefully from a bag or tub.
-For more precise placement, use a spoon with a small amount of ballast.
+For precise placement, use a spoon with a small amount of ballast.
 Gradually tip the spoon to distribute the ballast exactly where needed on the trackwork.
-This process may be slow process, so breaking ballasting sessions into shorter sessions is recommended.
+This process may be a slow process, so breaking ballasting sessions into shorter sessions is recommended.
 After laying the ballast, tamp it down using an old paintbrush.
 Use the brush to sweep away any loose ballast and remove any chippings from the sleeper tops.

 A faster method for laying ballast is to use a ballast hopper tool.
 These tools are perfect for long sections of trackwork, including both straight sections and curves.
 The only exception is the pointwork sections of the trackwork, which we will discuss shortly in this guide.
 To use the tool, simply fill the hopper with the required amount of ballast.
 Then, pull the ballast hopper along the track towards you.
-The hopper will evenly distribute the ballast on both sides of the track & in between the sleepers, as shown below.
-The tool we using below also has built-in sweeper brushes.
-These aid in removing loose ballast chippings from the top of the sleeper.
+The hopper will evenly distribute the ballast on both sides of the track and in between the sleepers, as shown below.
+The one we're using below has built-in sweeper brushes which will clear most of the stray ballast chippings from the top of the sleeper.
+Alternatively, use a brush for the ballast edges and clear loose ballast chippings from the top of the sleepers.

-How do You ballast around points?
+How do you ballast around points?

 How do I glue down the ballast?